 Installation of the Python Chess Library

-installing the python-chess library is simple and straightforward.
-You can use pip, which is a package manager for Python, to install the library.
-If you have Python installed on your system, you probably have pip as well.
+, which is a package manager for Python, to install the library.
+If you have Python installed on your system, you probably have pip

 pip install python-chess